qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 any further custom map tools.

-PyQGIS custom applications or standalone scripts must be configured to locate the |qg| resources such as projection information, providers for reading vector and raster layers, etc. |qg| Resources are initialized by adding a few lines to the beginning of your application or script.
-The code to initialize |qg| for custom applications and standalone scripts is similar, but examples of each are provided below.
+PyQGIS custom applications or standalone scripts must be configured to locate the QGIS resources such as projection information, providers for reading vector and raster layers, etc. QGIS Resources are initialized by adding a few lines to the beginning of your application or script.
+The code to initialize QGIS for custom applications and standalone scripts is similar, but examples of each are provided below.